Personal Care Attendant (PCA) Training Programs and Courses

 A formal education is not necessarily required to become a personal care attendant.
 The necessary training is often provided on-the-job, where you can be taught by nurses or other practicing aides.
 This is because many of the tasks a personal care attendant performs are daily routines, like feeding patients, bathing or clothing them, bringing them to appointments or cleaning their homes.

 While formal education, not even a high school diploma, may be necessary for this field, there are some education opportunities that can prepare you for work in personal care.
 Educational programs can also be useful if you plan to work for an agency that receives Medicaid or Medicare, because this means that you need to be certified through your state.
-Certification typically means that you need to complete at least 75 hours of training, which can include postsecondary education.

 Beyond state regulations, you may also become certified voluntarily through an organization like the National Association for Home Care and Hospice.
 You can use this certification to prove a nationally-recognized level of competency in the field.